 Because the estimation of information requires substantially more data than estimation of correlations, we restrict our relative mutual information calculation to a set of five coefficient amplitudes in each of the representations.
-In the spatial domain we considered the central coefficient and four neighbors around it (two horizontal and two vertical).
-In the PCA domain we took the first five coefficients after the first one (which approximately accounts for the average luminance).
-In the DCT and the DCT-normalized domains we considered the five AC coefficients of lower frequency.
-Histograms of 10 bins per dimension in the range $[0, \max(|c_i|)]$ were used to estimate the PDFs of the coefficient amplitudes.
-The I_r results shown in table I are consistent with the reductions of the mutual information using divisive normalization reported elsewhere [10, 39, 51] and confirm the statistical benefits of the proposed representation.
+In the spatial domain, we considered the central coefficient and four neighbors around it (two horizontal and two vertical).
+In the PCA domain, we took the first five coefficients after the first one (which approximately accounts for the average luminance).
+In the DCT and the DCT-normalized domains, we considered the five AC coefficients of lower frequency.
+Histograms of ten bins per dimension in the range $[0, \max(|c_i|)]$ were used to estimate the PDFs of the coefficient amplitudes.
+The I_r results shown in Table I are consistent with the reductions of the mutual information using divisive normalization reported elsewhere [10], [39], [51] and confirm the statistical benefits of the proposed representation.

-Finally, the last row table I shows a perceptual interaction measure, η_p , computed from the perceptual metric matrix derived using Eq.
-(6) and assuming that the normalized domain is perceptually independent.
-Surprisingly, the local-PCA representation performs significantly worse than the local-DCT, even though it is optimized for second-order statistical independence.
-The results provide a quantitative measure of the claim made earlier in this section, that linear representations must necessarily have sub-optimal perceptual behavior.
+Finally, the last row of Table I shows a perceptual interaction measure η_p computed from the perceptual metric matrix derived using (6) and assuming that the normalized DCT coefficients are perceptually independent.
+The results provide a quantitative measure of the claim made earlier in this section, that linear representations must necessarily have suboptimal perceptual behavior.